cabforum/netsec/docs/NSR.md

 **Key Pair**: The Private Key and its associated Public Key.

 **Log Storage System**: The System(s) used for the long-term, authoritative retention of audit logs.
 This definition includes any backup or recovery system whose data is intended to be used to restore or replace the authoritative copy.
-Copies of logs used for transient purposes (such as debugging or temporary analysis) are not considered Log Archive Systems, provided they cannot be used to restore the authoritative copy.
+Copies of logs used for transient purposes (such as debugging or temporary analysis) are not considered Log Storage Systems, provided they cannot be used to restore the authoritative copy.

 **Multi-Factor Authentication**: An authentication mechanism consisting of two or more of the following independent categories of credentials (i.e. factors) to verify the user’s identity for a login or other transaction: